edwingeng/deque/v2/README.md

     TryDequeue is an alias of TryPopFront.

 func (dq *Deque[T]) DequeueMany(max int) []T
-    DequeueMany removes a number of values from the front of Deque and returns the removed values or nil if the Deque is empty.
-If max <= 0, DequeueMany removes and returns all the values in Deque.
+    DequeueMany removes a number of values from the front of dq and returns the removed values or nil if dq is empty.

+    If max <= 0, DequeueMany removes and returns all the values in dq.

 func (dq *Deque[T]) DequeueManyWithBuffer(max int, buf []T) []T
     DequeueManyWithBuffer is similar to DequeueMany except that it uses buf to store the removed values as long as it has enough space.

 func (dq *Deque[T]) Range(f func(i int, v T) bool)
-    Range iterates all the values in Deque.
+    Range iterates all the values in dq.

 func (dq *Deque[T]) Peek(idx int) T
     Peek returns the value at idx.